ybeaz/demo-js-tic-tac-toe/README.md

-# Tic-tac-toe board with ES6 Javascript
+# Tic-tac-toe board with ES6 Javascript with ES7 JS

 1)  Create a tic-tac-toe board using html/css.